Illegal drug trade in Latin America: Drugs and government corruption

 Several Latin American and Caribbean countries have at times seen governments actively involved in the illegal drug trade in the 1970s and 1980s.
 1978 and 1980 saw "cocaine coups" in Honduras and Bolivia which brought such governments to power (see illegal drug trade in Honduras and illegal drug trade in Bolivia).
 In Panama, Manuel Noriega, a long-term drug trafficker, was head of the military from 1983 to 1989, with CIA support.

 The Colombian parapolitics scandal revealed links between parts of the Colombian establishment and the United Self-Defense Forces of Colombia (AUC), a paramilitary group responsible for killing tens of thousands of Colombian civilians, which controls over 75% of the Colombian cocaine trade.
 The illegal drug trade in Peru was until 2000 shaped by Vladimiro Montesinos's involvement; he had been head of the country's intelligence service since 1990.

 In 2010 it was alleged that the Mexican Sinaloa cartel had used bribery to co-opt the federal government and focus the government's anti-drug efforts on its competitors.
 According to Peter Dale Scott, "The Guadalajara Cartel, Mexico's most powerful drug-trafficking network in the early 1980s, prospered largely because it enjoyed the protection of the DFS, under its chief Miguel Nazar Haro, a CIA asset."

+Now, in the 21st century, there are still major issues with government corruption in Latin America.
+In Latin America 62% of people believe that the level of corruption had risen in the last 12 months according to a study in 2017.
+People feel this way due to a number of ways in which governments use corruption to gain money and power at the expense of their people.
+In Venezuela the Maduro regime has been known to allow transnational criminal organizations.
+This is along with money laundering, or illicit finance, which keeps money in the pockets of criminals and government officials instead of the people.